kainashi/kainashi.github.io/plaid2019/pppiii2.md

 * Rotate quadruplets: randomly take four positions and rotate them by 1 step.
 * Randomize: pick a new permutation completely randomly.

 The fitness metric for the genetic algorithm is how many branches are successful as opposed to arriving at a deadlock.
-A problem here is that for some inputs, there are hundreds of thousands of branches so it takes a long time to search through all of them; so instead, I sample them with a poor-man's version of Monte Carlo Tree Search to estimate the success ratio.
+A problem here is that for some inputs, there are hundreds of thousands of branches so it takes a long time to search through all of them; so instead, I sample them with a poor-man's version of Monte Carlo Tree Search (BFS to 25 nodes, then DFS 25 leaves each) to estimate the success ratio.

 After many iterations on the code I eventually found a good solution that got 100% success in the sampled branches, so I turned off the sampling and ran another round of mutations to really find an input that would avoid deadlock in all branches.
 Here's one input: `14 7 9 12 8 11 10 2 4 6 15 1 3 5 13`.
 This input has 134334 possible successful outcomes, and never deadlocks.